Here’s a shocker…

 Here’s a matrix of the big traffic sources and when to consider using them…

 We have resources on using most of these big “traffic stores” for you on our blog…

 It’s the BIGGEST issue we find when traffic campaigns fail… running traffic on a platform where your market isn’t present.

-We might shop at the big “traffic stores” first but we’re always experimenting with smaller, niche traffic platorms.
+We might shop at the big “traffic stores” first, but we’re always experimenting with smaller, niche traffic platforms.
 So, if a traffic source doesn’t seem conventional, or it’s not what the industry is talking about at the moment – that’s OK!